Equivariant flow matching: Additional experiments

 \subsection{Equivariant flows can achieve better paths than they are trained for}

 We make an interesting observation regarding the performance of equivariant flows trained with the OT flow matching objective.
 As shown in \cref{fig:better-paths}a-c, these flows generate integration paths that are significantly shorter compared to their training counterparts.
-While they do not learn the OT path and exhibit curved trajectories with notable directional changes (as seen in \cref{fig:intro}d and \cref{fig:LJ55}b), an interesting finding is the absence of path crossings.
+While they do not learn the OT path and exhibit curved trajectories with notable directional changes (as seen in \cref{fig:intro}d and \cref{fig:LJ55}a), an interesting finding is the absence of path crossings.
 Any permutation of the samples would increase the distance between the latent sample and the push-forward sample.
 To quantify the length of these paths, we compute the Euclidean distance between the latent sample and the push-forward sample.
 The relatively short path lengths can be attributed, in part, to the architecture of the flow model.
-As the flow is equivariant with respect to permutations, it prevents the crossing of particle paths and forces the particles to change the direction instead.
+As the flow is equivariant with respect to permutations, it prevents the crossing of particle paths and forces the particles to change the direction instead, as an average vector field is learned.